oakserver/oak/README.md

 - `.hasBody`

-  Set to `true` if the request has a body, or `false` if it does not.
+  Set to `true` if the request might have a body, or `false` if it does not.
 It does not validate if the body is supported by the built in body parser though.

+  **WARNING** this is an unreliable API.
+In HTTP/2 in many situations you cannot determine if a request has a body or not unless you attempt to read the body, due to the streaming nature of HTTP/2.
+As of Deno 1.16.1, for HTTP/1.1, Deno also reflects that behavior.
+The only reliable way to determine if a request has a body or not is to attempt to read the body.

+  It is best to determine if a body might be meaningful to you with a given method, and then attempt to read and process the body if it is meaningful in a given context.
+For example `GET` and `HEAD` should never have a body, but methods like `DELETE` and `OPTIONS` _might_ have a body and should be have their body conditionally processed if it is meaningful to your application.

 - `.headers`